10 Leadership Skills Every Effective Leader Needs

 “Leadership is an honest business,” said one of my clients, and indeed it is.

-One of the important leadership skills you need so you will become a successful leader is to lead with integrity and honesty.
-Many leaders I know are guided by these great leadership values.
-Where they can easily accelerate their progress is to communicating such that these values are seen, felt, and understood by employees.
+To lead with integrity and honesty is a crucial leadership skill needed to become successful leaders.
+Many people who are in leadership positions I know are guided by these great leadership values; Where they can easily accelerate their progress is by communicating such that these values are seen, felt, and understood by employees.

 5. Promote Healthy Failures for Disruptive Innovation